Metal Recovery from Wastewater: High-Value Metals, Processes, and Real-World Economics

 • reduced waste intensity

-• recovered high-value materials
+recovered high-value materials

-• protection of high-purity chemical supply
+• protection of high-purity chemical streams

-• lower hauling volumes and risk
+lower hauling risk and volume

 English »